Up to 811 million people.

 The scaling of this innovation made an impression on Innovation Leader, which focuses on innovation in corporate America, that led it to recognize the United Way program with one of its prestigious Impact Awards in November.
 Judge Al Callier of Jiffy.ai noted that United Way Worldwide “achieved significant impact, at large scale, during a critical time.”

-The Business Intelligence Group recognized United Way’s innovative approach with its prestigious BIG Innovation Award in January 2021.
+The Business Intelligence Group recognized United Way’s innovative approach with its prestigious BIG Innovation Award.
 “More than ever, global society relies on innovation to help progress humanity and make our lives more productive, healthy and comfortable,” said Maria Jimenez, Chief Operating Officer of the Business Intelligence Group.

 “We are thrilled to honor United Way Worldwide as one of the organizations leading this charge and helping humanity progress.”